A Guide to Timelapse Videos

 The different types of timelapse

 Timelapse for a construction project would be classed as a long term installation.
 This is where a weatherproof camera is fixed to a secure structure on or near to the site and it is connected to a 4G router so it and the photos can be accessed off-site.
 These can run for a short period of time like a month or for years, depending on the length of the construction project.
+Using the 4G network also enables us to offer our timelapse video production service to a much wider geographical area such as the midlands, London and closer to home in East Sussex.

 A short term timelapse would be similar to the above but only last a matter of weeks.
 The choice of camera would depend on the location and project but a long term solution could be adapted to work or a DSLR camera may be more suitable.

-A timelapse of a sunset for example would be a creative timelapse and would be captured with a DSLR camera on a tripod or a motion control system to add movement and further increase the shots creativity.
+A timelapse of a sunset for example would be a creative timelapse and would be captured with a DSLR camera on a tripod or a motion control system to add movement and further increase the shots visual impact.
 These would usually not last longer than a few hours or a day.
 These timelapse shots can be of all sorts, as long as there is movement timelapse will generally work.
 If you want to take it one step further you can also shoot timelapse with a very slow shutter speed so that the object that is moving appears blurred.
 This works well for people moving around a park or along a street as it make them appear like a river.

 How to decide which you need